Lago Agrio oil field: Remediation

 A full reinjection of produced water into the ground would have cost $5 billion according to environmental advocates.
 In 1980, Texaco rejected a $4 million proposal to build pits with a concrete barrier and transfer existing waste into them.
 In 1990, the Petroecuador-Texaco consortium committed to spending $8-$13 million on an environmental cleanup.
 In 1995, amid litigation, Texaco signed an agreement with the Ecuadorian government to clean 161 waste pits in proportion to its interest in the consortium, at a cost of $40 million.
 It hired engineering firm Woodward Clyde to oversee the cleaning which in turn contracted a predominantly Ecuadorian workforce.
 The release certifying that Texaco had met its obligations was issued by the government in 1998.
 Evidence has been found that the cleanup was incomplete, as the largest part of the area was not restored and the pits Texaco supposedly cleaned up were simply filled with ground on top to hide the toxic wastes.
 Plastic coverings have also been reported.
 Activists who criticized the pits for being easily permeable also stated that pipes connecting them to waterways were left in place.

 Though having admitted to the dumping of the 19 billion gallons of run-off while drilling for oil in the rainforest, Chevron has maintained that it did so legally and according to industry standards, and has used the 1995 agreement as its primary defense against the ongoing legal claims.
-However, while the Ecuadorian government released Texaco from further liability, the agreement explicitly applied "without prejudice to the rights possibly held by third parties tor the impact caused as a consequence of the operations of the former PETROECUADOR-TEXACO Consortium."
+However, while the Ecuadorian government released Texaco from further liability, the agreement explicitly applied "without prejudice to the rights possibly held by third parties for the impact caused as a consequence of the operations of the former PETROECUADOR-TEXACO Consortium."

 According to William Langewiesche, the 31 trees planted in the dirt that covered the first remediated pit had mostly died within ten years.
 The government began relocating affected citizens in 2008.
 Chevron's public relations staff have accused Pablo Fajardo of initially opposing these efforts so as to strengthen the lawsuit he was leading.
 Steps undertaken in the 2000s by Petroecuador to "at least meet those [standards] of the 1970s" include the practice of reinjecting produced water at all of its well sites and banning horizontal flares.
 Four wells intended for reinjection were built for Petroecuador by Texaco.
 Most cleanup projects by the Ecuadorian government, such as a $10 million cleaning in 2019, have taken place long after Texaco's withdrawal and have been done at a lower budget.
 There have also been community-led efforts to introduce microbes into contaminated soil for bioremediation.